Brascamp-Lieb type inequalities on weighted Riemannian manifolds with boundary: Introduction

-\begin{thm}[Generalized Dimensional Brascamp--Lieb With Boundary] Assume that $\Ric_{\mu,N} > 0$ on $M$ with $1/N \in (-\infty,1/n]$.
-The generalized Reilly formula implies all of the inequalities below for any $f \in C^{1}(M)$: \begin{enumerate} \item (Neumann Dimensional Brascamp--Lieb inequality on locally convex domain)
+The following theorem, obtained in Section \ref{sec:BLN}, is the main result of this work: \begin{thm}[Generalized Dimensional Brascamp--Lieb With Boundary] Assume that $\Ric_{\mu,N} > 0$ on $M$ with $1/N \in (-\infty,1/n]$.
+Then for any $f \in C^{1}(M)$: \begin{enumerate} \item (Neumann Dimensional Brascamp--Lieb inequality on locally convex domain)

 Assume that $\II_{\partial M}\geq 0$ ($M$ is locally convex).
 Then:

 \item (Dirichlet Dimensional Brascamp--Lieb inequality on generalized mean-convex domain)

 Assume that $H_\mu \geq 0$ ($M$ is generalized mean-convex), $f \equiv 0$ on $\partial M \neq \emptyset$.
 Then: